What Is Cheesecake Made Of?

 Cream cheese is the foundation of traditional cheesecake, but there are plenty of substitutes for those seeking a lighter or dairy-free option:

-- Silken Tofu: A vegan-friendly option, silken tofu creates a smooth texture similar to cream cheese.
-Pair it with a bit of lemon juice for added tang.
+• Silken Tofu: A vegan-friendly option, silken tofu creates a smooth texture similar to cream cheese.
+Pair it with lemon juice for added tang.

-These alternatives not only cater to dietary restrictions but also open the door to lighter, healthier variations of cheesecake.
+These alternatives not only accommodate dietary restrictions but also allow for lighter, healthier variations of cheesecake.

 Cheesecake Ingredients: Exploring Sweeteners Like Honey and Maple Syrup